 It is only 456 pages and contains some of the best material out there on networking.
-It is the condensed version of the all in one and contains only the pertinent information.
+It is the condensed version of the all-in-one and contains only pertinent information.
 We highly recommend this book for those who are new to the game and want an easy and quick read.
 This book isn’t really for experts or those looking to learn advanced topics in networking.

 It is suitable for those who want to learn the most amount of information in the least amount of time.

-This book does a great job in introduced concepts and theories in computer networking in both a detailed and intuitive way, leading you to learn concepts quicker and more efficiently.
+This book does a great job of introducing concepts and theories in computer networking in both a detailed and intuitive way, leading you to learn concepts quicker and more efficiently.
 For example, it explains the structure of data transmission between computers and their networks.
 This book is great for those who want to know more about information system technology in great detail.

 The Network Science book by Albert Barabsi takes an in-depth look into network theories.
 This is the best network book for those who want to understand computer networking from a scientific level.
 It includes graph theory notions, data analysis, stats, and various computational and modeling methods.
 Also, it features nice colorful diagrams, figures, and tables detailing fundamental concepts and ideas.

 There are also quite a few stories, anecdotes, and historical connections about how networking affects the world and some common problems that come up in networking.
 This book is a great resource for graduate students as well as undergraduates who want to excel in their classes.